Pierre Laclède: Personal life

 When first arriving in New Orleans, Laclède is described as handsome.
 He was said to be olive-skinned with dark eyes, tall and slender.
 He moved like a fencer with extreme grace and ease and retained an air of command at all time.
 He was said to have won a swordsmanship duel in France before departure but the prize is unknown.

 In New Orleans, Laclède met and fell in love with Madame Marie-Therese Bourgeois Chouteau.
 It is documented that they had a liaison for many years following, four children together: Jean Pierre (1758), Marie Pélagie (1760), Marie Louise (1762), and Victoire (1764) Chouteau.
 Madame Chouteau at the time was married to René Auguste Chouteau.
 Ten years her senior, Rene had owned an inn and tavern at the time of their marriage.
 Her mother and stepfather arranged the marriage and considered it good, as they could not give the 15-year-old girl a dowry.
 But Rene was reportedly an abusive husband.
-In addition, not long after the birth of their first son, Rene Auguste Chouteau, Jr., called Auguste, left her and their son in New Orleans and returned to France without them.
+In addition, not long after the birth of their first son, Rene Auguste Chouteau, Jr., called Auguste, her husband left her and their son in New Orleans and returned to France without them.

 As divorce was not allowed during that time by the Catholic Church or the state, Madame Chouteau was legally married to Rene during most of her relationship with Laclède.
 They were subject to gossip and the risk of Rene's returning and claiming rights with her.

 Soon after founding the post of St. Louis in 1764, Laclède wrote to Madame Chouteau, telling her to come to the colony.
 Later that year, after she gave birth to her fifth child and Laclède's fourth, she traveled upriver with all their children.
 Laclède was said to have built a house for them and bequeathed it to them in his will.
 Madame Chouteau was well loved in the colony; she was kind but sensible, understanding but stubborn.
 Within a few years, people started referring to her as the "Queen" of St. Louis.

 A few years after arriving to St. Louis, René, Madame Chouteau's husband, returned to New Orleans, and required that his wife return to him.
 By law, he was allowed to do this.
 Various governmental officials tried to slow down the process of Madame Chouteau returning to her husband, sending letters that ended requiring more letters.
 Before further action, René Chouteau died in a drunken stupor one night, thus ending his threat.